What to know: Allstate Insurance Claims

 What Happens When You File An Allstate Claim?

 Allstate uses industry-specific software to determine the dollar amount for your auto accident claim.
-This software is called Colussus, and thanks to a federal court ruling, the operation of it has been revealed to the general public – and savvy personal injury attorneys like those at Thompson Law.
+This software is called Colussus, and thanks to a federal court ruling, the operation of it has been revealed to the general public – and savvy personal injury attorneys, like our accident lawyers and the injury attorneys in our other offices.
 When there are injuries after a car accident, settling the medical bills isn’t as straightforward as Allstate simply paying your physician and the hospital.
 Here’s how Allstate arrives at your claim settlement:

 - They will input your first date of treatment